Sonata system

 The other major benefit of creating a custom board is that we can highlight CHERIoT specific features.
 We envision users of this board to want to show off and experiment with the new CHERIoT technology.
 If they are using the board as a demonstrator they will want to show off the prowess of CHERI, and if they are experimenting with the board they will want CHERI to be visible.

 Like most physical boards, it is nice for it to be as interactive as possible.
-This means being able to accept user input and respond to them visibly and in an interactable way.
+This means being able to accept user input and respond to them visibly and in an interactive way.

 Beyond the physical Sonata board, we expect the soft design that is used to configure the FPGA to also be integrable into a bigger design.
 For example, we envision it being connected to OpenTitan Earl Grey through a bridge interface.